Protecting Children from radicalisation.

 - We place a high priority on helping our children and families to stay safe on the internet.
 We have implemented the South West Grid for Learning’s e-safety curriculum throughout school and regularly communicate with parents/carers on e-safety issues.
 We use the local authority’s filtering systems to help ensure that children and adults have safe internet access within school.

-- We value close working relationships with our families and employ a Learning Mentor to support families and help them integrate into the school community.
+- We value close working relationships with our families and employ Learning Mentors to support families and help them integrate into the school community.
 We run a successful weekly coffee morning for families who also have the opportunity to influence the school’s development through participating in the school forum.

 - We work closely with other agencies such as health, social care and the police to keep our children safe.

-- If you want to know more about the Prevent strategy then our our safeguarding and Prevent lead, Seth Insall will be happy to speak to you.
-Alternatively, you can follow the link below for more information.
+- If you want to know more about the Prevent strategy then our safeguarding and Prevent lead, Seth Insall will be happy to speak to you.
+Alternatively, you can follow the links below for more information.
 If you ever have a concern that a child you know is in danger of being exposed to extremist views, you can talk to us in confidence.
-If you prefer you can also ring the police on 101.
+If you prefer, you can also ring the National Prevent advice line for friends/family/community members on 0800 011 3764 or the police on 101.
 Your call will be handled confidentially.

 Bristol public leaflet: Keeping Bristol communities safe against radicalisation and extremism.